 The exhibition begins with the Mariel boatlift (1980) and ends in 1993, the year when the US dollar was legalised on the island and presaged the “rafters crisis” a year later.
 This critical architecture was activated between one exodus and the other.
 And, paradoxically, it could only have existed within a socialist model.

 A collective utopia that grew on the slopes of a State utopia, guided by the unwavering commitment to turn architecture into city.

 And the city into citizenry.

-Exhibition organized by Es Baluard Museu d’Art Contemporani de Palma in collaboration with La Virreina Centre de la Imatge, from the exhibition “The Parallel Utopia.
+Exhibition organized by Es Baluard Museu d’Art Contemporani de Palma in co-production with La Virreina Centre de la Imatge, from the exhibition “The Parallel Utopia.
 Dreamt Cities in Cuba (1980-1993)”.
 With the special collaboration of the Cifo-Veigas Archive, Havana.